faizanalibaig/faizan-portfolio/README.md

-this is my portfolio design and developed by me.
+//this is my portfolio design and developed by me.